Muslims Awake Early For Ramadan Helped People Evacuate During The London Fire

 Khalid Suleman Ahmed, a 20-year-old who lived in the building with his aunt, told HuffPost UK he was up waiting to eat suhūr when he saw smoke coming from the floor below him.

-"I woke my auntie up, then got clothes on and started knocking on neighbors’ doors," he said.
+"I woke my auntie up, then got clothes on and started knocking on neighbours’ doors," he said.
 "Every house opened except two — I saw the other guy later on so only one family unaccounted for.
-My next door neighbor was fast asleep."
+My next door neighbour was fast asleep."

 He said he and his aunt didn't know how big the fire was, but thought they better evacuate just to be safe.
 When they got outside, the fire hadn't yet reached their apartment, but he said it was engulfed in flames about 20 minutes later.